 Cover pool equipment

 If you live in Texas, place any elderly or medically dependent family members on the Critical Condition or Critical Care Residential List.
 Print this form and have a doctor sign and send in to the Public Utility Commission of Texas.
 When there is a power outage and they’re reviewing grids, anyone on this list will be highlighted and supposedly given first consideration.
-Not a guarantee but potentially helpful.
+It’s not a guarantee but it could be potentially helpful.
 If you live in another state, check with your state government’s website for how to register.

 Let us know if you think anything else should be added to this list!
 And don’t forget to download the printable list above.